EshanJayasundara/Sleep-Apnea-and-Pulse-Oximetry/README.md

 ## 1. Python Package for Preprocess and Extract Features from SpO2 Signals

 Package named `sleepdataspo2` is dedicated to download datasets from NSRR and preprocess the SpO2 signal.
-And extract the features described in `https://oximetry-toolbox.readthedocs.io/en/latest/pobm.obm.html`.
+And extract the features described in <a href='https://oximetry-toolbox.readthedocs.io/en/latest/pobm.obm.html'>https://oximetry-toolbox.readthedocs.io/en/latest/pobm.obm.html</a>.

 If you need to use the package directly see the section <a href="#requirements">Requirements</a>.